Last updated: July 4th, 2025

 domain-sift

-One use of this utility is to extract domains from blocklists that contain known malicious or otherwise undesirable domains, and then format them in such a way that those domains can be blocked by a DNS resolver.
+One use of this utility: extract domains from blocklists that contain known malicious or otherwise undesirable domains, then format them so that a DNS (Domain Name System) resolver can block those domains.

 |-- Changes